 No data of relevance to the prescriber, which is additional to that included in other sections of the SPC.

-Liquorice Flavour (contains E1518 glyceryl triacetate, E1520 propylene glycol, E1505 triethyl citrate & benzyl alcohol)
+Liquorice Flavour (contains E1518 glyceryl triacetate, E1520 propylene glycol, E1505 triethyl citrate & E1529 benzyl alcohol and benzyl benzoate)

 200ml: 18 months unopened.